emad97/CIS277-AppProject/index.md

 This is the easiest and most reliable calculator Application.

-You can do the four basic mathematical operations with only one click.
+You can do the four basic mathematical operations with only two clicks.

 ### Markdown